recognizegroup/super-cheetah-3000/README.md

 ```

+Each generator has the option to specify additional requirements in the form of pre-flight checks.
+These checks will be
+executed before the generator is run.
+If any of the checks fail, the generator will not be run before the issue is
+resolved.

 ## Development
 In order to develop the tool, you will need to have Node.js and Yarn installed.
 After cloning the repository, you can build generator project by running the following command:
 ```yarn build ``` in the generator project directory.